CERTCC/SSVC/docs/howto/supplier_tree.md

 The decision to create a patch is based on the following decision points:

+- [*Exploitation*](../reference/decision_points/exploitation.md) - A vulnerabilty with known exploitation is more likely to be given a higher priority.
+- [*Utility*](../reference/decision_points/utility.md) - The more useful a vulnerability is to an attacker, the more likely it is to be given a higher priority.
+- [*Technical Impact*](../reference/decision_points/technical_impact.md) - The more severe the technical impact of a vulnerability, the more likely it is to be given a higher priority.
+- [*Public Safety Impact*](../reference/decision_points/public_safety_impact.md) - The more severe the public safety impact of a vulnerability, the more likely it is to be given a higher priority.

+More detail about each of these decision points is provided at the links above, here we provide a brief summary of each.

 {% include-markdown "../_generated/decision_points/exploitation.md" %}
 {% include-markdown "../_generated/decision_points/utility.md" %}
 {% include-markdown "../_generated/decision_points/technical_impact.md" %}